Maldives impeaches vice president as emergency law deepens crackdown

 “The United States calls on the government of Maldives to restore immediately full constitutional freedoms to its citizens by terminating the state of emergency, and reiterates its call for an end to politically motivated prosecutions and detentions,” it said.

-The United States also reiterated its call for the release of ex-president Mohamed Nasheed, who was imprisoned in March on terrorism charges after a widely criticized trial.
+The United States also reiterated its call for the release of ex-president Mohamed Nasheed, who was imprisoned in March on terrorism charges after a widely criticised trial.

 Rights group Amnesty International said the government should not use the order to silence free speech or infringe on other human rights.